bhopals/essential-english/01-Notes-English-Grammar-For-Utterly-Confused.md

     - You can place an adverb at the Begging, in the Middle, or at the End of a sentence
     - Examples

       - `Wherever Misty goes`, she leaves broken hearts behind.
-(Beginning)
+(Beginning of the sentence)
       - Fritz liked the meal `more than Tish did` because she is a picky eater.
-(Middle)
+(Middle of the sentence)
       - Harvey wanted to change his appearance `because he was wanted for embezzlement`.
-(End)
+(End of the sentence)

     - 2. ADJECTIVE Clause